Mehdierli/ProgrammingNotes/Angular.md

 * Angular apps are modular and Angular has its own modularity system called NgModules.
 * NgModules are containers which have components, service, and other code files.
 * They can import functionality from other NgModules, and export functionality.
-* Every Angular app has at least one NgModule class, the root module
-* most apps have many more feature modules
 * An NgModule is defined by a class decorated with @NgModule().
 The @NgModule() decorator is a function that takes a single metadata object, whose properties describe the module.
 * The @NgModule decorator requires at least three properties: imports, declarations and bootstrap.
     + imports: Other modules whose exported classes are needed by component templates declared in this NgModule.
     + declarations: The components, directives, and pipes that belong to this NgModule.
     + bootstrap: is where we define the root component of our module

-## Lazy loading
+## lazy loading feature module
+* lazy-loading is a design pattern which loading modules on demand.
-* load module on demand
+* By default, angular will load all the modules on startup,
-* Lazy loading modules helps us decrease the startup time.
+* so with lazy loading, we could reduce the initial size on startup, to reduce loading time, response time, resource consumption
+* we could use lazy loading feature by config the route with loadChildren property.
-* With lazy loading our application does not need to load everything at once, it only needs to load what the user expects to see when the app first loads.
+* only load the module the user want to see.
-* Modules that are lazily loaded will only be loaded when the user navigates to their routes.

 ## What is an observable?
 * An Observable is a Producer of multiple values, "pushing" them to Consumers.